Hambrook/Docker-Local-Web-Server/README.md

 ###Nginx or Apache?
 PHP 7 or 5?
 How about every permutation at once?

-This is a set of containers that let you host mutliple websites with different server configurations.
+This is a set of containers that let you host multiple websites with different server configurations.
 Choose between Nginx or Apache, PHP7 or PHP5.
 There's also MySQL and phpMyAdmin in there too.

 ##Requirements

-You need Docker and Docker Composer.
+You need Docker and Docker Compose.
 These installation instructions differ depending on your platform, but can be found [here for Docker](https://docs.docker.com/engine/installation/) and [here for Docker Compose](https://docs.docker.com/compose/install/).

 ##Installation and Configuration

 * Clone this repo (`git clone https://github.com/Hambrook/Docker-Local-Web-Server.git`)
 * Then enter the directory and open the `docker-compose.yml` file.
-Update the "/data" paths to your lcoal web root.
+Update the "/data" paths to your local web root.
 * Open up your terminal, navigate to the directory containing the `docker-compose.yml` file and run `sudo docker-compose up -d`

 ##Configuring Vhosts